 How to Prepare an Avalanche Probe for Use

 Before we look into the different probing techniques, you will first have to learn how to draw and secure your probe.

 Most probes, be it carbon fiber or aluminum probes, are collapsible and use different types of draw mechanisms to extend their length to up to 3 meters.
 Consult your probe’s manual before heading out to the backcountry and practice a bit so that you know how to do it beforehand.

 How to Use an Avalanche Probe

 Even though the concept of avalanche probing is simple, you need a couple of search techniques to make your search as effective as possible.

-To make your probing more efficient, look for surface clues like the debris of equipment or the last seen point of the lost person.
+To make your probing more efficient, look for surface clues like equipment debris or the last seen point of the lost person.
 Better still, if the person was wearing a locator beacon, start where the signal is the strongest.